wp-plugins/iire-social-icons/readme.txt

 A. All icons were designed in-house at iiRe Productions using high-resolution vector images.
 This method helps us to produce the highest quality images.

 **Q. How do I access all the icons?**
 A. The free version of this plugin has limited access to certain social networks.
-If you would like to receive a registration code to unlock these, please consider making a donation.
+If you would like to receive a registration code to unlock these, please consider making a donation or purchasing the full version.

 **Q. Are there additional icon themes?**
 A. Yes, there are additional free theme available as downloadable zip file on http://iireproductions.com/web/website-development/wordpress-plugins/plugins-social-icons/